Low Temperature District Heating

-The project “Low Temperature District Heating for the Baltic Sea Region” (LowTEMP) will make the district heating supply in the partner regions more sustainable and promote the installation of so-called 4th generation district heating networks.
+The project “Low Temperature District Heating for the Baltic Sea Region” (LowTEMP) aimed at making the district heating supply in the partner regions more sustainable and promoted the installation of so-called 4th generation district heating networks.
 These systems are characterised by the transfer of lower temperature heat in optimally insulated pipes with reduced pipe dimensions.
 At the same time, multiple heat supply options are possible in these systems, i.e. the use of waste heat from industrial processes as well as renewable heat sources like geothermal and solar-thermal.

-Within the LowTEMP project, 19 partners and 30 associated partners representing local, regional and national authorities, district heating suppliers, energy agencies, research institutions, and associations from nine BSR countries work together.
-Jointly, they will provide the DH stakeholders with expertise and tools on how to plan, finance, install and manage smart and sustainable DH systems.
+Within the LowTEMP project, 19 partners and 30 associated partners representing local, regional and national authorities, district heating suppliers, energy agencies, research institutions, and associations from nine BSR countries worked together.
+Jointly, they provided the DH stakeholders with expertise and tools on how to plan, finance, install and manage smart and sustainable DH systems.

 10/2017 – 12/2020

 3.8 million EUR

 01/2021 – 12/2021